external-mirrors/mitra-web/README.md

 Mitra Web UI includes a dark mode feature for visual accessibility.

+## Custom themes

+The appearance can be customized by replacing `assets/custom.css` as described in [documentation](https://codeberg.org/silverpill/mitra/src/branch/main/docs/custom_themes.md).

 ## Compatibility

 The latest version of Mitra Web UI is compatible with the latest version of Mitra server and the version before it.